IaGugunava/drift-happens/README.md

 ## What This Task Is About

-The task is to build a small but realistic segmentation platform that can define static and dynamic customer segments, evaluate segment rules against customer data, track exactly who entered or left a segment, simulate data drift such as new purchases or inactivity, show those changes in a UI in near real time.
+Drift Happens is a small but realistic segmentation platform that can define static and dynamic customer segments, evaluate segment rules against customer data, track who entered or left a segment, simulate data drift such as new purchases or inactivity and show every change in frontend in real time.

-The interesting part is not only computing a segment once, but handling the operational side of "segment drift": buffering frequent customer updates, reevaluating impacted segments, cascading changes across dependent segments, and exposing the results to both downstream consumers and the UI.
+The interesting part of this task was not only computing a segment once, but handling the operational side of the "segment drift", buffering frequent customer updates, reevaluating changed segments, cascading changes across dependent segments, and visualizing the results in the UI.

 ## Repository Layout